-The reserve lies within the electoral ward of South Wortley.
-The local community resides in two electoral wards, South Wortley and Stocksbridge.
-Approximately 36,500 people live within these wards, which comprise of rural villages and steel manufacturing areas surrounded by open countryside.
+The reserve lies within the electoral ward of Stocksbridge and the Upper Don.
+The local community resides in two electoral wards, Stocksbridge and the Upper Don and Stannington.
+Approximately 36,700 people live within these wards, which comprise of rural villages and steel manufacturing areas surrounded by open countryside.
 The community around the reserve is sparsely distributed and there are few organised groups, societies, etc., making the potential for direct, regular participation in the reserve more difficult than in more urban locations.
-However, Stocksbridge Steel Valley and the Upper Don Project already carry out environmental work in the area, and are very keen to be involved with work on the reserve.
-Generally, Stocksbridge contains a younger population than South Wortley or Sheffield as a whole, with a high proportion of the population aged less than 49 years of age.
-In particular there are more 10 to 19 year olds (12.8%) than the Sheffield average (11.5%).
-The majority of the population in South Wortley and Stocksbridge is white, less than one percent being from an ethnic minority.
-The majority of people from ethnic minority groups are of Indian descent.